mikeplavsky/words/essays.md

-I can identify two main causes, and three broad effects, which we will describe now Secondly, it is a fact that X, while Y does not offer this security However, if we think of X, Y appears to be a far stronger pathway to progress and independence In conclusion, I would not wish to underestimate the potential benifits of X, and it should certainly be available as an option
+I can identify two main causes, and three broad effects, which we will describe now Secondly, it is a fact that X, while Y does not offer this security However, if we think of X, Y appears to be a far stronger pathway to progress and independence In conclusion, I would not wish to underestimate the potential benefits of X, and it should certainly be available as an option
 Of course, those who say that X are quite correct, it is equally true, though, that Y X cannot genuinely be compared to the benefits of Y Finally, it is surely wiser to do x